daveotero/Music-Production-Scanner/readme.md

 * **Intelligent Master/Release Handling:**
   * Identifies master releases and their corresponding "key" (main) versions from Discogs.
   * Prioritizes the key release for primary data (title, artist, label, year, artwork).
-  * Conditionally fetches additional versions of a master release *only if* the key release does not provide production credits for the target artist, optimizing API calls.
+  * Conditionally fetches additional versions (up to **5**, defined by `MAX_ADDITIONAL_VERSIONS_FOR_CREDITS`) of a master release *only if* the key release does not provide production credits for the target artist, optimizing API calls.
-  * Aggregates production credits (Produced, Engineered, Mixed, Mastered) from the key release and any additionally fetched versions to build the most complete credit list.
+  * Aggregates production credits from the key release and any additionally fetched versions to build the most complete credit list.
 * **Deduplication:** Presents a clean, deduplicated list of an artist's works, ensuring that if a master release is displayed (with its aggregated data), its individual versions are not shown separately if they are already represented.
 * **Dynamic Rate Limiting:** Adjusts the delay between Discogs API requests based on the presence of a user-provided Discogs Personal Access Token:
   * With Token: 1.1 seconds per request (approx. 54 requests/minute).
   * Without Token: 3 seconds per request (20 requests/minute).
+* **Summarized Credit Display:** Presents a concise summary of an artist's involvement (e.g., "Produced, Engineered, Mixed, Mastered") for each release, providing a quick overview.
+* **Comprehensive Release Fetching:** Gathers a broader range of an artist's appearances and contributions from Discogs, aiming to include items beyond just their main releases.
 * **Client-Side Caching:** Uses localforage to cache fetched release data, scan status, and user settings in the browser, reducing redundant API calls on subsequent visits for the same artist.
 * **Incremental Updates:** When re-scanning, only fetches releases newer than the latest cached release for the current artist.
 * **Error Handling & Retries:**